Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

-I apologise.
-Me disculpo. [me ðisˈkul.po]
+I apologise. in Mexican Me disculpo. [me ðisˈkul.po]

 Learn Mexican-Spanish much faster than conventional learning methods – and with only 17 minutes of learning time a day!